Connecticut vacation rental tax guide

 |Annually||Due the last of the month following the end of the filing period.|

 Yes.
-Short-term rental operators registered with the Connecticut Department of Revenue are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Connecticut Department of Revenue Services are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

-Whether you choose to offer short-term rentals through a marketplace like Airbnb or directly to the consumer, you open the door to tax liability at the state and local level.
-As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with local tax laws.
+Whether you choose to offer short-term rentals through a marketplace like Airbnb or Vrbo or directly to guests, you open the door to tax liability at the state and local level.
+As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Connecticut on time may result in late fees, interest payments, and in extreme cases, legal action.

 Yes.
-Many short-term rental hosts in Connecticut file several state and local lodging tax returns every year.
+Numerous short-term rental hosts in Connecticut file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.